miguelgutierrezi/NodeJS-Scheduler-Back/README.md

 For cloning the repo run the following command: `git clone https://github.com/miguelgutierrezi/NodeJS-Scheduler-Back.git`

+## Installing dependencies

+Inside the main folder, you should run `npm install`

 ## Running unit tests

 There are two ways for running unit tests in this project.
 The first one is to run the tests without coverage using the following command `npm run test`.